 We expect to conduct business in various foreign currencies and will be exposed to market risk from changes in foreign currency exchange rates and interest rates.
 Fluctuations in exchange rates between the U.S. dollar and such foreign currencies may have a material adverse effect on our business, results of operations, and financial condition and could specifically result in foreign exchange gains and losses.
 The impact of future exchange rate fluctuations on our operations cannot be accurately predicted.
 To the extent that the percentage of our non-U.S. dollar revenue derived from international sales increases in the future, our exposure to risks associated with fluctuations in foreign exchange rates will increase further.
 Moreover, as a result of operating a manufacturing facility in South Korea, a substantial portion of our costs are and will continue to be denominated in the South Korean won.
 Adverse changes in the exchange rates of the South Korean won to the U.S. dollar will affect our costs of goods sold and operating margins and could result in exchange losses.
 The average foreign exchange rates for the years ended December 31, 2005, 2004, and 2003 were 1,028, 1,151, and 1,195 South Korean Won to the U.S. dollar, respectively.
-The fluctuations in the exchange rates resulted in foreign currency translation gains of \$0.3 million, \$1.7 million, and \$0.2 million for the years ended December 31, 2005, 2004, and 2003, respectively.
+The average foreign exchange rates for the three months ended March 31, 2006 and 2005 were 993 and 1,027 South Korean Won to the U.S. dollar, respectively.
+The fluctuations in the exchange rates resulted in foreign currency translation gains of \$0.3 million, \$1.7 million, and \$0.2 million for the years ended December 31, 2005, 2004, and 2003, respectively, and \$0.1 million and \$0.3 million for the three months ended March 31, 2006 and 2005, respectively.